 If you've been trying to learn more about the different types of loans and debt accounts, you may have heard the term "simple interest."
 You may wonder what this is compared to credit card interest – the difference is in how the lender calculates the interest.
 When you take the time to understand the various ways interest is determined, you can make informed decisions about your personal debt accounts.

 Simple interest is just as the name states — a very simple way to calculate interest due on a credit account.
 It is the principal, or amount borrowed, multiplied by the rate agreed upon between the lender and borrower multiplied by the number of years the account is to be repaid.
-So, for instance, if you borrow $1,000 at a 5 percent interest rate for three years, the simple interest due on the account is $150 ($1,000 x .05 x 3).
+So, for instance, if you borrow $1,000 at a 5 percent interest rate for three years, the simple interest due on the account is $150 ($1,000 x 0.05 x 3).
 This represents the total interest the borrower has to pay on the account, which commonly gets divided into equal payments along with the principal amount due.

-Simple Interest Benefits
+Benefits of Simple Interest

-Simple interest is not common for a revolving account like a credit card's.
+Simple interest is not common for a revolving account like a credit card.
 This method of calculating interest is more common for an installment loan – usually a personal loan between acquaintances that will last for only a short period of time.
 It's beneficial for a borrower because the interest charge is based on principal only and is calculated only once – at the very beginning of the loan.

-Credit Card Interest
+How Credit Card Interest Works

 With credit cards, the interest gets calculated at the end of each period.
 In some cases, this occurs each month.
-In other cases, calculation occurs at the end of each day of the month, called daily accrual.
+In other cases, the calculation occurs at the end of each day of the month, called daily accrual.
 The interest continues to accumulate indefinitely or until you finally pay off the balance, including interest.

 Daily Average Balance Example

 This accumulation continues until the end of the monthly statement period, when the total balance for the day is divided by the number of days in the month to determine the average daily balance.
-The creditor uses that balance to determine your interest cost for the month.
-So, as you can see, the way some creditors calculate interest on a credit card -- compared to the simple interest calculation -- is very beneficial to the lender.
+The creditor uses that balance to figure your interest cost for the month.
+So, as you can see, the way some creditors calculate interest on a credit card – compared to the simple interest calculation – is very beneficial to the lender.
 Take this example into account before you start using and maintaining a balance on credit cards.